lee-sangil/lee-sangil.github.io/_posts/2024-03-26-Shader-material.md

 `
 ```

-In the following articles, I’ll introduce the basics of GLSL and create the earth using `ShaderMaterial`.
+In the following articles, I’ll introduce the basics of GLSL and create the Earth using `ShaderMaterial`.